jackaudio/new-session-manager/README.md

 Some distributions (and possibly local laws) prevent a forked software project from creating executable files under the same name, if the name itself is an original work subject to copyright, which it arguably is for the "NON-"-suite.
-Therefore New Session Manager renamed `non-session-manager` to `new-session-manager`.
+Therefore New Session Manager renamed `non-session-manager` to `nsm-legacy-gui`.
 Installing will also create a symlink to `non-session-manager` for backwards compatibility. (e.g. autostart scripts etc.).